Are you struggling to get to grips with all the new technology that seems to be part of the blogging experience?

 Cloud storage and a great way to send large files effortlessly.
 Check it out this post on sending large files.

 The term VPN stands for Virtual Private Network.
-Basically is a series of computers networked together over the Internet
+Basically it is a series of computers networked together over the Internet.
+Pixel Privacy has a good post about them at “What Is A VPN and What Does It Do”.

 Now don’t just read this list and bookmark it, although you should do that too.
 Start downloading what you need so you have all the tools at your fingertips and can get blogging faster and more efficiently than ever before.

-Then getting to grips with new technology won’t be such hard work, technology will be working for you.
+Then getting to grips with new technology won’t be such hard work, technology will work for you.

 What are your favorite blogging tools?